 - In 2005, we updated our by-laws to reflect our non-profit status.

 - In 2005, the Central Bucks chapter produced a video on VHS and DVD About AGTS.

 - In 2006, we welcomed our 52rd chapter to our organization.

 - In 2008-9, we created and printed a Members handbook with information and guidelines for our volunteers .

 - In 2011, we received a grant from the Deb Carrier-Harry Gaines Remainder Trust which enabled us to work with the Mural Arts Program of Philadelphia and add prints of local murals to our portfolios.

 - In 2012, we celebrated our 50th anniversary with a gala luncheon at the Pennsylvania Academy of Fine Arts, attended by over 300 members.

 - In 2012, AGTS launched its Facebook page in June.

-We have grown to over 700 volunteers in forty-eight school districts.
-We serve over 155,000 children in nearly 400 public, parochial, and private schools.
+We have grown to more than 600 volunteers in forty-one school districts.
+We serve over 100,000 children in nearly 300 public, parochial, and private schools.
 In addition, our members bring art appreciation to senior citizen centers, nursing homes, special education students, reading clubs, and home-schooling associations.
 Art Goes to School members volunteer as docents at every area museum, and have been active in developing creative partnerships with these institutions.
-We have been the recipients of several grants from the Womens league for Art, Target, and the Five County Arts Program.
+We have been the recipients of several grants from the Women’s League for Art, Target, and the Five County Arts Program.
 We are proud to be a vital, active part of the arts community of Southern Delaware Valley and New Jersey.